Resources and Reporting

-USU’s Sexual Assault and Anti-Violence Information office provides confidential advocacy for victims of interpersonal violence.
-Advocates provide emotional support and information about options and resources.
-They can help you report to police or go with you to get a sexual assault exam.
-Walk-ins are welcome.
-SAAVI offers referrals to advocacy services and sexual assault forensic exams wherever you are.
+USU’s Sexual Assault and Anti-Violence Information office provides confidential advocacy and counseling for survivors of interpersonal violence.
+Advocates help you navigate your options, seek medical attention, get a sexual assault forensic exam, and receive counseling.
+SAAVI offers referrals to services wherever you are located.

 435-797-7273 (24/7 crisis hotline)

-USU Counseling and Psychological Services provides same-day crisis appointments to USU students, as well mental health services such as individual and group therapy.
+USU Counseling and Psychological Services (CAPS) provides same-day crisis appointments and mental health services such as individual and group therapy.
 Workshops are open to all students, regardless of credit load.
 Information you share with CAPS is confidential and kept separate from your academic record.
-CAPS works with regional campuses to ensure students have access to mental health services.
+CAPS works with statewide campuses to ensure students have access to mental health services.

 435-797-1012 (M-F, 8-5)